neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 It should stop talking to safekeepers not listed in the configuration at this point, though it is not unsafe to continue doing so.

-To be elected it must receive votes from both majorites if `new_sk_set` is present.
+To be elected it must receive votes from both majorities if `new_sk_set` is present.
 Similarly, to commit WAL it must receive flush acknowledge from both majorities.

 If walproposer hears from safekeeper configuration higher than his own (i.e.